 6. Scheduling Problem

 Scheduling a group or team meeting is a great challenge that the group faces regularly.
-Usually, all members of the group are not available to join the meeting at the same time for their personal busyness.
-Scheduling for group meetings is the essential element to increase group member’s commitment.
+Usually, all group members are not available to join the meeting simultaneously for their personal busyness.
 Hence, it reduces the group productivity not for scheduling regular meetings among members.
+Therefore, scheduling group meetings is the essential element to increase group member’s commitment.

 The advantages and disadvantages of small group communication have been discussed elaborately in this article so that readers get an idea about small group or team communication.
-The group or team needs to take the necessary steps to handle effective communication among group members.
+Of course, the group or team needs to take the necessary steps to communicate among group members effectively.
 However, reducing the disadvantages of small group communication will surely increase the productivity of the group.

 Berg, D. M. (1967).
 A thematic approach to the analysis of the task‐oriented, small group.
 Communication Studies, 18(4), 285-291.